These simple, minimal-prep, baby-led weaning first food ideas are perfect for teaching a 6 month old how to eat.

 Cloth bibs are nice and all (but are they?), but when your baby ends up covered in yogurt and/or banana at the end of every meal, you want a bib you can quickly rinse off, not one you need to treat for stains.
 Just trust me on this one.

 *The products listed above contain Amazon Affiliate links.
-I never recommend products that I don’t love and use myself.
 Product images are from Amazon.
+You can read our full disclosure policy, here.

 Disclaimer: I am not a pediatrician, nutritionist, or any kind of expert.
 I’m just a mom sharing her experiences.
 If you have concerns or specific questions, it’s always best to ask your baby’s pediatrician.